 What typically happens now is each party involved in an accident contacts their own insurance company directly.
 The individual companies will often handle the claims adjustment and payment themselves, and settle up between themselves as well.
 It makes for a much more service-oriented and consumer-friendly process.

-What typically happens with respect to repairing your vehicle is as follows.
+What typically (but not always) happens with respect to repairing your vehicle is as follows.
 Lets assume a fender-bender accident with no injuries:

 Strictly speaking, as far as you the consumer are concerned the process is the same whether you deal with one company or the other.
 In actual practice it is far easier for you to deal with your own company, who has a vested interest in providing you with good service, than it is ever going to be dealing with another company you have no ties to.
 Also, you can pretty well expect that when it comes to properly fixing your car, an insurance company is going to be far better at beating the money out of another insurance company than you are.
 And they'll do it for free.